NovaSector/NovaSector/modular_nova/modules/locker_rations/readme.md

 ### Included files that are not contained in this module:

+- `modular_nova/modules/cargo/code/packs.dm`: A ration crate was added to cargo.
 - `modular_nova/modules/imported_vendors/code/vendor_food.dm`: The ration mains/sides are subtypes of the vendor ones.
+As well, a base type for a vendor main spawner was added in, because there originally wasn't one there like there was for vendor sides.

 ### Credits: